jannatjiaz/ChromothripsisPaperFigures/ChIPATAC/README.md

 We wanted to see which what the effect of distance to SV had on the fold change difference in peak height.
 You need a peak file with a column that annotates which peak is assocated which which histone modification.
 For this we used plotNearestSv_chipatac_distplot.py:

-plotNearestSv_chipatac_distplot.py  --differentialPeaksInput differentialPeaksInput --nonDifferentialPeaksInput nonDifferentialPeaksInput --differentialPeaksOtherInput differentialPeaksOtherInput --nonDifferentialPeaksOtherInput nonDifferentialPeaksOtherInput
+python distance_foldchange_effect.py  --differentialPeaksInput differentialPeaksInput --nonDifferentialPeaksInput nonDifferentialPeaksInput --differentialPeaksOtherInput differentialPeaksOtherInput --nonDifferentialPeaksOtherInput nonDifferentialPeaksOtherInput

 You need matplotlib, math, pandas and numpy.